 Sometimes you need something really visual to help you take a break and get yourself centered again.
 These are similar to glitter jars you can make yourself, but this one is all set and ready to go.

 These are great for general fidgeting, but they’re also good for those who like puzzles.
-You get four in a set, and you can take them apart, snap them from one to another, and just give yourself a brain break.
+They come with a set of four that can be broken apart and snapped together again, to give students a bit of a brain break.

 Here’s another kit that is worth a try.
 If you’re unsure what your students will respond to, this has plenty of options!
 You get 19 pieces in all, and they’re all great for fidgeting or as part of a calm down kit.